Home Updated May 8, 2018.

 2. The opponent reviews the move and either approves it or notes errors.

 4. Once the move is approved, then attacks may be rolled by either the attacker or the defender.
+However, it is recommended that the defender roll the attacks once the attacker’s move has been verified as legal.

 a.
 Roll die for first attack.